 Does Your Water Suddenly Have a Bad Smell or Odd Color?

-The LaLone Family has been working with well water and diagnosing water problems for years, our experience means that we can quickly diagnose what is wrong with your water pump system.
+The LaLone Family has been working with well water and diagnosing water problems for years, so our experience means that we can quickly diagnose what is wrong with your water pump system.
 Our specialized equipment fits into residential yards easily with minimal damage, making us the best choice for your well and pump repair.

 It is important that you quickly determine the cause of the above problems and get repairs started right away.
 Continuing to use a broken or fractured well pump system can cause greater damage and even lead to a complete replacement rather than a simple repair.
 Mike Lalone Well & Pump Service is open year round to address well and pump issues right away.
 Fill out the contact form on the right or call us at 866.620.0550 for a quote.

 - Hard water - dissolved magnesium and calcium

 - A high concentration of salt or iron